Theory of the Elementary Particles: Neutrinos in the electron

-The electron differs from the other particles we have considered in so far as it appears that its electric charge cannot be separated from its mass, whereas in the other charged particles the mass of the electric charge is, in a first approximation, unimportant for the mass of the particles.
-Even in the muons the mass of the electron contributes only five thousandth of the muon mass.
-On the other hand, the electron is fundamental for the stability of the charged particles whose lifetime is sometimes orders of magnitude larger than the lifetime of their neutral counterparts.
+The electron or positron differ from the other particles we have considered so far as it appears that their charge e$^\pm$ cannot be separated from their mass m(e$^\pm$), whereas in the other charged particles the mass of the charge is, in a first approximation, unimportant for the mass of the particles.
+Even in the rest mass of the muons the mass of the electron contributes only five thousandth of the muon mass.
+On the other hand, the electron or positron are fundamental for the stability of the charged particles, whose lifetime is sometimes orders of magnitude larger than the lifetime of their neutral counterparts.
 For example the lifetime of the $\pi^\pm$\,mesons is eight orders of magnitude larger than the lifetime of $\pi^0$, the lifetime of the proton is infinite, whereas the neutron decays in about 900 seconds and, as a startling example, the lifetime of $\Sigma^\pm$ is O($10^{-10}$) seconds, whereas the lifetime of $\Sigma^0$ is O($10^{-20}$) seconds.
 There is something particular to the interaction of the elementary electric charge with the particle masses.